Meilisearch v1.14 is here ✨ Read more on our blog

 Semantic search relies on dense vectors, requiring both the search query and target data to be embedded using Machine Learning (ML) models.
 Some methods, like neural search, leverage Deep Neural Networks (DNNs) to generate rich contextual insights for embedding, retrieval, and ranking.
 Vector search is another type of semantic search that uses embedding models to create dense vectors, ML algorithms such as Approximate Nearest Neighbors (ANN) for information retrieval, and cosine similarity search for ranking.

-On the other hand, keyword search relies on sparse vectors generated through algorithms like BM25 that use Term Frequency-Inverse Document Frequency (TF-IDF).
-A sparse vector is focused on tokens, where each value corresponds to a specific keyword within a large vocabulary.
+On the other hand, keyword search relies on sparse vectors generated through algorithms.
+For instance, our full-text search relies on a vector of documents associated with each word in the dataset.
 When a search query is entered, the system preprocesses the input by extracting individual words and matching them against the sparse vector values of the documents.
 These are then ranked based on keyword relevance.

 Prepocessing.png